- Loughborough University

 Kaur, H. (2017) Announcement of doctoral thesis.
 Disability & Society, 32 (6) 939-943.

-Kaur, H., Saukko, P. & Lumsden, K. (accepted) Unravelling the Rhythms of Moving in and out of the Internet: A Study Based on Video Diaries of Teenagers with Physical Disabilities.
+Kaur, H., Saukko, P. & Lumsden, K. (2017) Unravelling the Rhythms of Moving in and out of the Internet: A Study Based on Video Diaries of Teenagers with Physical Disabilities.
 Mobilities.

 The uses of the internet by teenagers with a physical disability